Shaken but united, Americans pull together to battle coronavirus

-WILTON, Conn (Reuters) - When residents of Wilton, Connecticut, first learned one of their own had contracted coronavirus, they naturally worried about infections spreading across their quiet New England hometown.
+WILTON, Conn, March 13 (Reuters) - When residents of Wilton, Connecticut, first learned one of their own had contracted coronavirus, they naturally worried about infections spreading across their quiet New England hometown.

 But they did more than worry; they also offered their help.
 Neighbors began dropping off groceries for the patient’s wife and their four-month old twin boys.
 Some pitched in by delivering medication, while others sent flowers to cheer up the household.